cdl-geneseo/geneseo-dictionary/R/Rocks-the-planet.md

 # Rocks the planet

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rocks the planet

 Created by  Unknown User (lav4), last modified by  Unknown User (ram19) on Nov 21, 2012

 (adj.)
 Extremely good, or desirable. &quot;Her body rocks the planet.&quot; Submitted: 2006.
 Obsolete 2006.
 Dinki.
 Obsolete as of 2012.
 (Miller, N-R, 2012).